 These organics are traditionally separated by filtration.
 But sticky waxes and lipids plug up filters.

 Alfa Laval disc stack centrifuges replace filters to separate waxes and lipids.
-These are mechanical separation machines without any replaceable media and are continuous separators with a flow-through design.
-These centrifugal separators exert over 8,000 Gs of force to separate particles as small as 1-micron.
+These are mechanical separation machines without replaceable media and continuous separators with a flow-through design.
+These centrifugal separators exert over 8,000 Gs of force to separate particles as small as 1 micron.

 Diesel is the most common fuel used.
 From transportation to power generation, diesel is the fuel of choice.

-Condensed moisture, tank seepage water contaminates stored diesel fuel.
+Condensed moisture and tank seepage water contaminate stored diesel fuel.
 Additionally, microbes, rust sediment, and other forms of sludge contaminate diesel.

 A diesel centrifuge separates all free water and sludge from the diesel fuel.
 Unlike filters, a centrifuge does not use replaceable filters or media.

 A ‘self-cleaning’ stack disc centrifuge Alfa Laval centrifuge is often the remedy.
-When installed in a re-circulation loop on the storage tank, a centrifuge ensures clean diesel.
+A centrifuge ensures clean diesel when installed in a re-circulation loop on the storage tank.

 Dolphin manufactured the duplex centrifuge skid shown above.
 This explosion-proof centrifuge skid maintains clean diesel on an offshore gas platform.